Preapproval of Summer Courses

 For pre-approval of mathematics summer courses, students should ask the Mathematics Department by contacting the Mathematics Department Placement Officer, Professor Ana Menezes.
 If the Mathematics Department approves of a course as equivalent to MAT 175, they should email certification of the decision to the Economics Undergraduate Program Manager, Gina Holland.

 If the syllabus for the coming summer session is not yet available, we can give preliminary approval based on the syllabus for last year’s summer session, to be confirmed if the actual syllabus for this summer proves to be essentially equivalent.
 But please note: A syllabus for an academic year semester course is not acceptable as presumptive evidence of what will be covered in a summer course.
-Summer versions often cover less material and at a lower level than academic year courses.
+Summer versions often cover less material and are at a lower level than academic year courses.

 For an introductory microeconomics course, indifference curve analysis, externalities, and public goods are important topics.
-For macroeconomics, simultaneous equilibrium in markets for goods and money and long run growth are important topics.
+For macroeconomics, simultaneous equilibrium in markets for goods and money and long-run growth are important topics.
 For both, coverage of international aspects is important.
 Summer courses often skip these topics or skimp on them for want of time, so check carefully in advance.

 Finally, know that the statistics pre-requirement cannot be satisfied with summer courses taken after you have begun your studies at Princeton, except in very unusual circumstances approved by the Executive Director of Undergraduate Studies, Professor Smita Brunnermeier.